smalvar/Navigation-DeepReinforcementLearning/README.md

 ### Introduction

 For this project, I’ve trainned an agent to navigate and collect bananas in a square world using Unit environment.
+You can find bellow the two conditions: without any trainning and trainned agent.

 ![Without trainning](https://s8.gifyu.com/images/ezgif.com-resizeec564f8172fe19de.gif)